pchaudhary12/Supervised-Learning-Diabetes/Readme and images/README.md

 ---> We are scaling our data usin StandardScaler which is a feature scaling technique used to standardize the features of dataset.
 Scaling features contribute equally to model as the features in our dataset may have different units and scales.
 It prevents features with larger scales to dominate the model.

----> We are scaling All features and also important features(excluding BloodPressure and SkinThickness)
+---> We are scaling All features and also important features

 ## Training the Model